Prototype electric airplane takes first flight - KESQ

 The Seattle Times reports that if the Federal Aviation Administration eventually certifies the small airplane to carry passengers, it could become the first all-electric commercial airplane.

-The plane, built by startup Eviation, was built to carry nine passengers and up two pilots.
-It took off from Moses Lake, Washington, at 7:10 a.m.
-Tuesday, and landed eight minutes later.
+The plane, built by startup Eviation, was built to carry nine passengers and up two pilots and took off from Moses Lake, Washington, at 7:10 a.m.
+Tuesday.
+The plane landed eight minutes later.

 The company’s goal is to show such electric planes are viable as commuter aircraft flying at an altitude of about 15,000 feet (4,572 meters).